 This step can be done later, but it is recommended to complete this step before assembling any part of the kiosk.
 For easier grip, I attached a piece of tape to the USB end of the power cable.
 Then I run the cable through the angled end of the kiosk arm until it reached the other end.
 Using a pair of tweezers I gripped the tape and carefully pulled the USB end of the power cable through the bottom end of the kiosk arm.

 Since the standard iPad cable isn’t long enough a separate cable will need to be purchased.
 I recommend purchasing an Apple MFi certified cable.
 Why get an Apple MFi certified cable?
 Good questions, especially since the price difference, is significant.
 Apple has a list of issues that could arise if you use a cable that is not certified.
 On that list is "Damage to your device".
 Enough reason for me to go with the Apple MFi certified cable, but if you need more reasons to read more.
 Finding these cables isn’t hard I’ve purchased several on Amazon, but if you want to play it safe you can always direct to Apple online and purchase a cable.
 I would recommend a 6ft or 10ft cable depending on how far the power source is to the kiosk.

 Attach the arm to the base

 You do want to pay special attention when doing this step.
 Ensure the cable remains above the base otherwise the cable will be smashed if it is run beneath the base.
-With the cable above the base secure the arm to the base using the included four screws.
-If you would like you can use a USB extension cable if the power cable doesn’t reach to the power source.
+With the cable above the base secure, the arm to the base using the included four screws.
+If you would like you can use a USB extension cable if the power cable doesn’t reach the power source.

 Attach graphic panel & enclosure